eiffel-community/eiffel-intelligence/wiki/configuration.md

 Most of the properties should be familiar but a few may need some further explanation.
 The rabbitmq.domain.id, rabbitmq.component.name and rabbitmq.queue.suffix are used to build
 the queue name on which Eiffel Intelligence listens for messages.
-The tls.version property specifies the security protocol and you can find valid names [here](https://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html#SSLContext)
+The rabbitmq.tls.version property specifies the security protocol and you can find valid names [here](https://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html#SSLContext)

+* rabbitmq.host
+* rabbitmq.port
+* rabbitmq.user
+* rabbitmq.password
+* rabbitmq.tls.version
+* rabbitmq.exchange.name
+* rabbitmq.domain.id
+* rabbitmq.component.name
+* rabbitmq.queue.suffix
+* rabbitmq.queue.durable
+* rabbitmq.binding.key
+* rabbitmq.waitlist.queue.suffix

 ## Security